 Karen Simpson is a survivor!
-Karen survived domestic violence by her first husband.
-She survived to become a #MeToo champion for the safety of women and children and the men who respect their rights and bodies.
+Karen survived domestic violence and rape to become a #MeToo champion for the safety of women and children, and the men who respect their rights and bodies.

-Karen is a lifelong resident of Maryland and has been a Maryland State public servant since 1992.
-She currently serves as the Education and Training Manager of the Maryland State Retirement Agency.
+Karen is a lifelong Maryland resident, and a Maryland State public servant since 1992.
+She currently serves as the Maryland State Retirement Agency Education and Training Manager.

 Karen graduated from Maryland public schools, received her Bachelor of Science degree in psychology at Radford University and Master of Arts degree in Community Counseling from Towson State University.
 She is a lifelong learner and a Certified Professional of Talent Development.